MichaelCurrin/water-crisis-scraper/README.md

 Note that included data here is limited to the point of view of [property24 website](https://www.property24.com/) listings, but should still be useful for analysis.

-The website also offers more granular data, including visualisations and history, such as [Cape Town City Centre property trends](https://www.property24.com/cape-town/cape-town-city-centre/property-trends/9138).
+The Property24 website also offers more granular data, including visualisations and history, such as [Cape Town City Centre property trends](https://www.property24.com/cape-town/cape-town-city-centre/property-trends/9138).
 This is not handled in this project though.

+See the [usage instructions](docs/usage-properties.md) for the properties module.